What Can You Drink On a Carnivore Diet? (Full List)

 Pre-Made Mix

-If you are looking to save time, just pick up some pre-made electrolyte mix from Redmond Real Salt.
-This company is super legit and makes amazing, high-quality products.
+To save time, pick up some pre-made electrolyte mix from Redmond Real Salt.
+This company is super legit and makes fantastic, high-quality products.
 Their electrolyte mix is called “Re-Lyte,” and this is what’s in it:

-You can use the checkout coupon “WILD” at checkout to get 15% off, or just use this link here: Redmond Re-Lyte.
+You can use the checkout coupon “WILD” to get 15% off, or just use this link here: Redmond Re-Lyte.

 Bone Broth

-Pretty much all carnivore diet proponents agree that bone broth is a major player when it comes to drinking.
-Bone broth has massive amounts of bioavailable minerals and nutrients, as well as collagen.
+Pretty much all carnivore diet proponents agree that bone broth is a significant player when it comes to drinking.
+Bone broth has massive amounts of bioavailable minerals, nutrients, and collagen.

 Most health experts agree that the collagen from bone broth can help with your joints and potentially reduce inflammation.